FetenFeyrer/EOFs_and_domain_shape/README.md

 - **Computing Rotated EOFs in `ComputeEOFs.py`**: Set the `rotate` parameter to `True` in the `compute_eofs()` method to compute rotated EOFs.

-## Contributing

-If you wish to contribute to this repository, please fork the repository and create a pull request with your proposed changes.
-Ensure that your code is well-commented and follows the structure and style of the existing code.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.

 ## References

 1. **Artificial Flow Patterns**: [Reference](https://rmets.onlinelibrary.wiley.com/doi/abs/10.1002/joc.1574)